Must-Read Books to Inspire and Empower Women Over 50

 Getting The Sex You Want by Tammy Nelson, PhD

-If intimacy has been complicated or confusing, this book gently guides you toward sexual healing and reconnection, especially in long-term relationships.
+If intimacy has been complicated or confusing, this book guides you toward sexual healing and reconnection, especially in long-term relationships.

 Urban Tantra by Barbara Carellas and Annie Sprinkle